duspic/schrotomath/README.md

    ├─ emnis_digits_extraction.ipynb
    ├─ entire_process.ipynb
    ├─ uniform_dataset.ipynb
-   |
    ├─ example.png
    ├─ architecture.png
    ├─ solver.py
    └─ utils.py

 ```

 The main directory is /app.
-The same directory is dockerized and its image can be found here:
+The same directory is dockerized and the image can be found here:
 https://hub.docker.com/r/duspic/schrotomath

 In the directory, there are a couple of important files to keep in mind.